0xJuancito/awesome-lens-protocol/README.md

 ## Open Source Projects Built on Lens

+> Add `lensprotocol` or `lens-protocol` tag to the repository for easy discoverability

 - [Clipto](https://github.com/Clipto-Platform/clipto-frontend) - Personalized videos from your favorite Creators.
 - [Cultivator](https://github.com/maui-r/cultivator) - Explore the Lens Protocol Social Graph.
 - [Encrypted Messaging for Lens](https://github.com/GrgW/lens-encrypted-messaging-redacted) - Encrypt messages for a Lens Profile or their Followers.